Crimson7research/c7-npm-scanner/README.md

 - `-All` parameter scans extended package lists:
   - **JFrog Artifactory**: Attempts to scan every package in repository
   - **NPM Registry**: Scans 25 malicious + 20 popular packages (45 total)
-- `-All` scanning is resource-intensive and may take several minutes
+- `-All` scanning is resource-intensive and may take several minutes for Jfrog
 - `-DeepScan` downloads actual package files to analyze JavaScript content
 - Combine `-All` and `-DeepScan` only for small repositories or targeted investigations
 - Use `-Verbose` for troubleshooting connection or parsing issues